You know what is one of the major problems with Science in India, especially after the British era?

 AKR married Nomita Sen in 1958 and had two sons and two daughters.
 He used to lead a simple life.

-Till the end of life he was always busy in writing books, teaching and in his research work.
+Till the end of his life, he was always busy writing books, teaching, and in his research work.
 His last paper published in the year 2004, just one year before his death.

 AKR died on 18th June 2005.
 Till his last day, he had a very positive outlook towards life, a strong sense of honesty and integrity.

 The kind of scientific work he had done despite all the adverse and challenging situations that time is an inspiration for scientists all over the world.